Isaac-Fate/fourier-analysis/content/02-basic-properties-of-fourier-series.typ

   If the sequence ${sigma_N}_(N=1)^oo$ converges to $sigma$ as $N -> oo$, then the series $sum_(k=0)^oo c_k$ is said to be *Cesàro summable* #index[Cesàro summable] to $sigma$.
 ]

+$sigma$ is called the Cesàro _sum_ of the series.
+A natural question is whether this definition is consistent with the standard sum of a convergent series.
+That is, if $sum_(k=0)^oo c_k$ converges to $s$ in the usual sense, is it also Cesàro summable to $s$?
+The answer is yes.

 #proposition[
   If series $sum_(k=0)^oo c_k$ converges to $s$,